 For the collection 3D-2D-3D, the focus was in print and how to trick the eye.
-It started out when I took a picture of a draping on my mannequin and printed it out to make some sketches.
-At the moment when this photograph where laying on a flat white paper, I saw something new.
+It started out when I took a picture of draping on my mannequin and printed it out to make some sketches.
+At the moment when this photograph was laying on a flat white paper, I saw something new.
 What if I printed photo-prints with draping on a flat surface?

 This developed into the idea of using striped fabrics to exaggerate the draping and the angles.
-Every garment is first draped the photographed in the studio.
+Every garment is first draped photographed in the studio.
 The photo is later edited to fit on a flat fabric.
 The print is printed on fabric, and the pieces are cut out and sewn together.

 The tricky thing with this collection is that it is almost impossible to see that the prints are actual prints and no draping.
 That’s why the collection is better on a catwalk than in an editorial.